-Cavaglia Glacier Garden is one of Val Poschiavo’s most popular tourist attractions, located between Alp Grüm and Poschiavo.
+Cavaglia Glacier Garden is one of the most popular tourist attractions in Val Poschiavo, located between Alp Grüm and Poschiavo.
 It is located in the hamlet of Cavaglia, 1,750 meters above sea level.1

 Cavaglia Glacier Garden is home to a variety of flora and fauna that thrive in the harsh alpine climate.
 The glacial mills found here have been shaped over millennia.
 Surrounding the garden are stunning views of the mountains of Val Poschiavo.